Introducing the Resorts Added to Ikon Pass With the Addition of St. Moritz, Switzerland

 Zuoz

 Just a mile down the valley, we find Zuoz, one of the most beautiful villages in Switzerland, with cobblestone streets and typical Engadin houses.
 Zuoz is home to its own ski area, with a base elevation of 5,643 feet (1,720 meters) and six lifts reaching up to 8,087 feet (2,465 meters).
 There are nine miles (15km) of groomed runs, which attract a lot of families with small children.
 It is a family-friendly resort featuring the first child-safe chair lift in Europe.
 Aside from families, Zuoz is also a base for backcountry skiers.
-From the top of the Pizzet triple-chair lift, you can climb further and drop into the extensive mountain ranges behind.
+You can climb further from the top of the Pizzet triple-chair lift and drop into the extensive mountain ranges behind.

 Looking from Zuoz down the Engadin valley.
 You can make out the Samedan private airport in the distance. | Image: Julia Schneemann